Optimal state estimation: Turnpike analysis and performance results: Performance of optimal state estimation

 \section{Performance of optimal state estimation}

 In this section, we show how the FIE problem $P_T$ can be suitably approximated by a sequence of truncated problems $P_N$, and that this approximation is in fact approximately optimal with respect to the full problem (Section~\ref{sec:performance}).
 Furthermore, we discuss implications for the practically relevant case of MHE for online state estimation (Section~\ref{sec:performance_MHE}).
-The key condition for the results in this section is a turnpike property of certain form. \begin{ass}[Turnpike behavior] There exists $\beta\in\mathcal{KL}$ and $C>0$ such that for all $T\in\mathbb{I}_{\geq0}$ and $N\in\mathbb{I}_{[0,T]}$, the solutions of the problems $P_T(d_{0:T})$ and $P_N(d_{\tau:\tau+N})$ satisfy
+The key condition for the results in this section is a turnpike property of the following form.